-- application of the hardship clause; - exemption from one or more tests, on the grounds of passing one or more tests or examinations for higher education or for knowledge or skills gained outside higher education. - the way in which examinations are conducted.
-In exceptional cases, such as students with an impairment, the Examination Board may make provisions, such as extension of the examination time or conducting examinations in a separate area; - measures in the case of fraud, such as plagiary (see also paragraph 4.13); - resits; - the extension of the term of validity of examinations.
+- application of the hardship clause insofar as the subject is within its powers; - exemption from one or more tests, on the grounds of passing one or more tests or examinations for higher education or for knowledge or skills gained outside higher education. - the way in which examinations are conducted.
+In exceptional cases, such as students with an impairment, the Examination Board may make provisions, such as extension of the examination time or conducting examinations in a separate area; - measures or sanctions in the case of fraud, such as plagiary (see also paragraph 4.13); - resits; - the extension of the term of validity of examinations.